Reisaan Health

 3. Month 3: graduate with self-knowledge

-The point is not lifelong dependence on Reisaan.
-Patients learn how their meals, sleep, stress, movement, and medicines affect their numbers - so they know when to act, when to ask for help, and how to keep going without a diet chart.
+Patients learn how meals, sleep, stress, movement, and medicines affect their numbers - so they know when to act, when to ask for help, and how to keep going without a diet chart.

 Support around the work